Creating caring and responsible critical thinkers.

 OHS possesses a fantastic staff and faculty.
 All of our teachers are certified in the fields in which they teach.
 Many (more than 75%) hold advanced degrees.
 Some have been awarded doctorates or are working toward them.
 Due to the vibrancy and curiosity of our students and the natural beauty of the working environment, turn-over is very low.
 The average tenure of current Oak Hill teachers is close to eight years.
 New teachers have been hired to meet rising enrollment.

-The OHS student body is a very diverse, eclectic group.
-It looks much like the surrounding communities.
+The OHS student body is a diverse, eclectic group.
+It looks much like the surrounding community.
 There is therefore, no one certain ‘type’ of Oak Hill student.
 We look for friendly, dynamic, high-performing, curious, creative, and motivated students.
 In several words, we have a group of nice, bright, good, and idealistic kids.
 Just in meeting them and listening to them speak, it is plain to see they are going far places.

 Oak Hill School

 Next to Lane Community College (LCC) in the forested south hills, on the site of an old horse ranch

 The 72-acre campus includes multiple classroom buildings, a large gymnasium, hiking trails, playgrounds, gardens, and a small outdoor amphitheater

 We have inspiring views of Mt.
 Pisgah and the Cascade Mountains to the east

 8:00 AM – 3:15 PM